freeCodeCamp/guide/src/pages/articles/certificates/use-hex-code-to-color-elements-blue/index.md

 ---
-title: Use Hex Code To Color Elements Blue
+title: Use Hex Code to Color Elements Blue
 ---
 Just as with <a>red</a> and the others.